How do I get started as a school volunteer?

 Do I need to be an expert to talk to the students?

 An expert in enthusiasm—yes.
 A PhD in Energy—no. The kids will certainly ask more questions than you can answer.
 When this happens you can a) defer to their teacher b) say that you don't know the answer, or c) do what I do—make something up.

 Basically everything.
 You can talk about energy, appliances, climate, weather, electricity, cars, motors, lights, air quality, global warming, dinosaurs—they will be interested in any topic for which you show enthusiasm.

 Who can I ask for more information?

 Rick Diamond coordinates the Future Scientist activity.
-He can answer your questions and put you in touch with other Division staff who are participating in the program.
+He can answer your questions and put you in touch with other Area staff who are participating in the program.
 Contact him at